 Finance could be the ideal career path for you if you have strong communication and numeracy skills, a methodical approach to work, and an interest in business.
 There are many different routes into the industry, from school leaver programmes and Modern Apprenticeships to graduate and postgraduate training programmes.

 Scotland is the second largest international financial hub in the UK after London, and one of the leading financial centres in Europe.
-It’s also one of the world’s largest fund management centres.
-The financial and insurance services sector employs around 96,000 people in Scotland.
+The Scottish financial services sector employs around 84,000 professionals across more than 2,000 businesses.

 The financial services industry is divided into five main sub sectors: banking, asset management, general insurance, life and pensions, and intermediation.

 The industry includes a wide range of different careers and areas of work including: sales, customer service, IT, financial advice, management, administration and business support.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.